 The Voyage of Bayini is a new cross-cultural work in music, song and dance created by a group of First Nations artists from Arnhem Land and Taiwan with ancient ancestral connections.
-It intertwines three Gumatj Yolŋu stories about the first visitors to Arnhem Land.
+It intertwines three Yolŋu stories about some of the first visitors to Arnhem Land.

 Rachael Wallis, Artistic Director of Miku Performing Arts, first met and collaborated with Sang Mei-Chuan and Labaga Taru during participation in Artback NT’s 2018 Taiwan Indigenous Artist in Residency Program.
 In 2020 Art Centre Melbourne, Asia TOPA and Australian Performing Arts Market’s (APAM) Blak LAB facilitated these three artists, together with another two artists from Taiwan and three artists from Yirrkala, to travel to Melbourne and share a creative space.
 Here they began discussion and planning of the new work.

 Inspired by stories from the homelands of Bawaka and surrounds ‘The Voyage of Bayini’ is a collaboration of two cultures, the Yolŋu people of North East Arnhem Land and the Paiwan and Truku tribes of Taiwan.
 Captured through songlines and culture that are still sung today, the two groups work together to share the stories of their ancestors’ journeys through music, song and dance.